bookwyrm-social/documentation/content/contributing/codereview.md

 ## Code Review

-When you're code is ready for review, a contributor will take a look at what you've written.
+When your code is ready for review, a contributor will take a look at what you've written.
 They will be looking for a few things:

  - Is your proposed change in line with the projects goals?
  - Does your code work as expected?